- Clinical science

 - One of the nonsuppurative complications of GAS pharyngitis

 - Rheumatic heart disease refers to two clinical entities:

-- Most commonly accepted mechanism : Group A β-hemolytic streptococcus (Streptococcus pyogenes) (GAS): or pharyngitis (“strep throat”) without antibiotic treatment → antibodies develop against streptococcal M protein → cross-reaction of antibodies with nerve and myocardial proteins due to molecular mimicry → type II hypersensitivity reaction; → acute inflammatory sequela
+- Most commonly accepted mechanism involves the following: /pharyngitis caused by GAS without antibiotic treatment → development of antibodies against streptococcal M protein → cross-reaction of antibodies with nerve and myocardial proteins (most commonly myosins) due to molecular mimicry → type II hypersensitivity reaction; → acute inflammatory sequela

 - Constitutional symptoms: fever, malaise, fatigue